tmzh/wordle/README.md

 # Wordle Solver analysis

+# The game
+After guessing a five-letter word, the game tells you whether any of your letters are in the secret word and whether they are in the correct place.
+You have six tries to get it right.

 ## Naive solution
 Using Donald Knuth's master mind algorithm, we can solve most words within 6 attempts.
 The algorith works by <...>.